 It should be noted that rooting some devices with an Android app is not doable.
-If your computer is one of these, you will need to root it with Kingroot for Windows.
+If your computer is one of these, you must root it with Kingroot for Windows.

 4. Weakness of the Samsung Account App:

-Users generally agree that not all system apps and app packages are harmful to your data saved on Android when it comes to data and file security.
-You may keep the osp.app.signin running in the background because it is perfectly safe.
+Users generally agree that not all system apps and app packages are harmful to your data saved on Android regarding data and file security.
+You may keep the osp.app.signin is running in the background because it is perfectly safe.